RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

    - A collection of papers, references, and resources consulted during the project.
    - Additional notes, diagrams, and code snippets used across different phases.

-Here is a "## Reference" section for your README based on the provided sources:

 ## Reference

 **Game Theory:**